 - One free Online Bill Pay account per household.
 Your mobile carrier's faxt messaging and web access charges may apply.
 Transactions must be from Benefits Banking checking accounts.
 We will automatically refund the ATM fees of other banks located in the U.S., up to \$6 per calendar month on Benefits Banking Premium accounts only.
 All Commerce Bank ATM transactions are free.
 Personal loan rate discount assumes automatic payment from your Commerce checking account.
 Mortgages and dealer loans are not eligible to receive personal loan discounts.
 Only one additional.
 25% discount available per loan, for efficient Commerce Dank ATM transactions or orderid card.
 Loans and credit cards are subject to credit approval.
 Insurance must be carried on property securing home equity loans.
 When choosing Benefits Banking Premium checking account and a corresponding credit card, you automatically receive debit functionality and ATM access with your credit card product.
 Canot be combined with any other offer.
-Applicable on new Home Purchase Loans and Arefit cards are subject to credit approval.
-Insurance must be greater than \$10.000.
-Highest preferer drates on balances greater than \$10.000.
-Highest preferer drates on balances greater than \$10.000.
-Highest preferer drates on balances greater than \$20.000.
-Prefered rate only valid on ninitial term of CD.
-You may request preferer drates on renewals.
-Requires Benefits Banking Select or Premium checking account.
-10. Stalonce Onlinimum investment required to establish a Commerce Brokerage Services, Inc. account.
-11. Professionally managed accounts offered through Commerce Brokerage Services, Inc. account.
-12. IS% discount applies to the Fund Manager Account only. \$50,000 minimum required to open a Fund Manager Account.
-13. Safe deposit tox subject to availability.
+Applicable on new Home Purchase Loans and Arefit nearces with closing dates of 7/31/16 or later.
+On balances greater than \$10.000.
+Highest prefered rates on balances greater than \$20.000.
+Prefered rate only valid on nithal term of CD.
+You may request preferred rates on renewals.
+Requires Benefits Banking Select or Premium checking account. \$10.000 minimum investment required to establish a Commerce Brokerage Services, Inc. account. \$10.500 minimum investment required to establish a Commerce Brokerage Services, Inc. account.
+Yofessionally managed accounts offered through Commerce Brokerage Services, Inc. account.
+Yofessionally managed accounts offered through Commerce Brokerage Services, Inc. account.
+Safe deposit to sculpte to availability.

 - 12. Sofe deposite option of the valuability 13.
-Safe deposite on valuability 14.
+Safe deposite to availability 14.
 Or equivalent annual credit toward purchase of a larger box.
 15. The person listed first on the account must maintain the balances shown.
 Qualifying balances are determined by using the actual daily balance on the day prior to the checking account statement cycle. - Qualifying deposit balances include personal checking, savings, money market, CDs and retail IRAs.
 Business accounts do not quality.
 Qualifying loans include personal loans and home equity loans or lines of credit.
 Business loans do not quality.
 Qualifying brokerage balances include cash and securities that appear on the Commerce Brokerage statement.
 Brokerage services provided or reported through third parties are excluded. - 19.
 Monthly service charge waived for first 60 days after new account opening.
 This 60 day grace period does not apply to existing or converted accounts

-Must activate Online Banking & sign up for E-Statements to get free monthly E-Statements; \$1 per month fee for E-Statement with Images, \$3 per month fee for Paper Statements and \$4 per month for Paper Statements with Images.
+\ Must activate Online Banking & sign up for E-Statements to get free monthly E-Statements; \$1 per month fee for E-Statement with Images, \$3 per month fee for Paper Statements and \$4 per month for Paper Statements with Images.
 Fee waived for first 60 days after new account opening.
 This 60 day grace period does not apply to existing or converted accounts commercebank.com | 800.453.2265